samueljmello/github-actions-exercises/11-Using-Actions.md

 The result will be an issue created in your repository.

-## Step 4: Merge the branch into main for later use
+## Step 4: Merge the pull request into the __default__ branch for later use

 In the previous steps, we implemented public actions, but specifically used an out-of-date version.
-We want this to be put into the main branch so we can see it in a later step.
+We want this to be put into the __default__ branch so we can see it in a later step.

 1. Go to your repository and navigate to the "Pull Requests" tab
-2. Create a new pull request to merge `feature/using-actions` into `main` (or whatever your default branch is)
+2. Create a new pull request to merge `feature/using-actions` into your __default__ branch
 3. Merge the pull request created.